 Those not eligible for free HPV vaccine can buy it at most pharmacies and travel clinics.

-It is best to get immunized before becoming sexually active and coming in contact with HPV, because the vaccines prevent infection but do not clear it.
+It is best to get immunized before becoming sexually active and coming in contact with HPV because the vaccines prevent infection but do not clear it.

-What are the benefits of the HPV vaccines?
+What are the benefits of HPV vaccines?

 The HPV9 vaccine also prevents about:

-What are the possible reactions after the vaccines?
+What are possible reactions to the vaccines?

 Common reactions to the vaccines may include soreness, redness and swelling where the vaccine was given.
 Fever, fatigue, headache, and muscle or joint ache may also occur.

 It is important to stay in the clinic for 15 minutes after getting any vaccine because there is an extremely rare possibility, less than 1 in a million, of a life-threatening allergic reaction called anaphylaxis.
 This may include hives, difficulty breathing, or swelling of the throat, tongue or lips.
 If this reaction occurs, your health care provider is prepared to treat it.
 Emergency treatment includes administration of epinephrine (adrenaline) and transfer by ambulance to the nearest emergency department.
 If symptoms develop after you leave the clinic, call 9-1-1 or the local emergency number.